How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 To use journaling to help you feel more centered, write about your current challenges: problems, fears, upsets, insecurities, and indignations.

 Dump it all in your journal.
-Express your emotions and it might let them go, allowing you to center yourself.
+Expressing your emotions can help them dissipate, allowing you to find your center.

 Sometimes you can be more centered in a matter of minutes.
 Other times, you may need to journal for longer.